 In other words, will the property most likely do what you want it to do–based on your long-term investment goals?

-A great way to figure out if a rental property is a good investment or not is to perform a comparative market analysis or CMA.
-Basically, you would compare the rental property you’re considering with other properties similar to yours.
+A great way to determine whether a rental property is a good investment is to perform a comparative market analysis or CMA.
+You would compare the rental property you’re considering with other similar properties.
 A CMA won’t provide you with a definitive number, but it will give you insight into the value of houses similar to yours in the area.

-Rental property expenses are often very difficult to predict for anybody, but especially for investors just getting into real estate.
-Buyers must account for property taxes (which vary by city and state), potential vacancies, expected and unexpected repairs, etc. A good rule of thumb when writing out a list of property expenses is to overestimate and over prepare by keeping enough cash in the bank.
+Rental property expenses are often challenging to predict, especially for investors just getting into real estate.
+Buyers must account for property taxes (which vary by city and state), potential vacancies, expected and unexpected repairs, etc. A good rule of thumb when writing out a list of property expenses is to overestimate and over-prepare by keeping enough cash in the bank.

 Take the information you gathered while performing your due diligence, CMA and property expenses and bring it all together.
 This will give you a better idea of whether the rental property you’re looking to buy is a good investment or not.